 - whether the University’s Department of Public Safety is aware of any security concerns surrounding the proposed event.

-Priority for use of University facilities is governed by Administrative Policy: Use and Lease of Real Estate.
-Committee decisions will be informed by that policy’s Appendix: Using and Leasing University Real Estate (Permissible Uses and Scheduling Priority).
+Use of University facilities is governed by Administrative Policy: Use and Lease of Real Estate.

 This policy assumes that most major events will be approved as proposed in support of the University’s free speech and exchange of ideas priorities.
 A Proposal will be denied only if